Claude Code Plugins

 3. Design Presentation Present in 200-300 word sections Open-ended questions Complete design with validation

-4. Design Documentation Write design document writing-clearly-and-concisely skill Design doc in docs/plans/
+4. Design Documentation Write design document writing-clearly-and-concisely skill Design doc using project design document conventions

 The Process